Ecotourism Travel in Spain

 Create an Eco-Garden

-Creating wildlife habitats in garden which attracts birds and insects not only looks great but has many eco-advantages.
+Creating wildlife habitats in the garden which attracts birds and insects not only looks great but has many eco-advantages.
 Install plant feeders, rocks, plants and trees and a pond also helps local wildlife.
-A composting area will not only feed nutrients into the garde abut is a great way to use biodegradable food waste.
-Grow your own organic fruit and vegetables which is possitive for the environment on many levels as well as offering delicious fresh food to the guests.
+A composting area will not only feed nutrients into the garden abut is a great way to use biodegradable food waste.
+Grow your own organic fruit and vegetables which is positive for the environment on many levels as well as offering delicious fresh food to the guests.